ooyala/hastur-server/README.md

 Message storage is done with Cassandra, a highly-scalable key-value store with excellent support for time-series data.

-Hastur supports RESTful querying of data using the retrieval service and streaming examination of data using triggers.
+Hastur supports RESTful querying of data using the retrieval service.

 Components
 ----------